So many appliances and fixtures depend on your water heater functioning properly.

 - Slow or inefficient heating

-Rather than wait until you have a major problem, it makes sense to get your water heater checked.
+Rather than wait until you have a significant problem, it makes sense to get your water heater checked.

 An anode rod is a long metal rod that sits in your water heater.
 It is designed to attract corrosive elements in the water, especially when the inner lining of the tank eventually cracks.

-Eventually this rod will become corroded and can no longer do its job, which is when it’s time to replace it.
-Usually they need to be replaced every five years or so, but can expand the life of a water heater if maintained.
+Eventually, this rod will become corroded and can no longer do its job, which is when it’s time to replace it.
+Usually, they need to be replaced every five years or so but can expand the life of a water heater if maintained pro.

 Pressure Relief Valve

 The pressure relief valve is a safety feature that prevents too much pressure from building up inside the tank.
-It’s a good idea to make sure it is not leaking and functioning properly.
+It’s a good idea to make sure it is not leaking and functioning correctly.